theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/azure-storage.md

 #### Connection via Access Key
 **Storage account** <br>
 Enter your storage account name.
+Do not enter the full URL.

 **Access key** <br>
 Enter the access key of the Azure Storage account.